-8-Day, 7-Night Progressive Trek to the Beach takes you from our mountain farm, through a variety of different ecosystems all the way to the beach.
+Trek to the Beach takes you from our mountain farm, through a variety of different ecosystems all the way to the beach.
 Each days riding is different from the last.
-The trip includes, touring in the La Cangreja Rain Forest National Park, a tour of an authentic chocolate farm, and a Canopy Zip Line at Sky Mountain. (includes two travel days and one rest day for touring)
+The trip includes, hiking in the La Cangreja Rain Forest National Park, a tour of an authentic chocolate farm, and a Canopy Zip Line at Sky Mountain.

 Our progressive multi-day trek brings you into the heart of rural Costa Rican culture where you will experience the lives of the “Ticos” up close in a way that most tourists never get to see.